Frequently asked questions

 Typically, the course starts around the last week of September and finishes around mid July.
 Details can be found in the course calendar.

 The course will provide a thorough training in modern mathematical finance, from mathematical foundations to the latest trends in financial markets.
-The whole course is underpinned by a thorough training in programming in Matlab, R and C++.
+The whole course is underpinned by a thorough training in programming in Python and C++.

 Find out more about the course components.

 - There will be an introductory week covering basic foundational material.
 The early part of the course is devoted to core material, taken by all students.
-Later in the year, students have the opportunity to choose from a range of options covering many aspects of mathematical finance.
-Some of these topics will be delivered via short intensive courses, often involving external expert practitioners.
+Later in the year, students have the opportunity to choose from a range of elective courses covering many aspects of mathematical finance.
 Students also write a dissertation during the third term of the year.
 The course finishes in mid July, in time for the graduate training programmes operated by many financial institutions.

 - Find out more about the course components.